TriBITSPub/TriBITS/tribits/examples/TribitsExampleProject/README.md

 The project `TribitsExampleProject` defines a TriBITS CMake project designed to provide a simple example to demonstrate how to use the TriBITS system to create a CMake build, test, and deployment system using a package-based architecture.
-To build `TribitsExampleProject` Fortran compiler is needed.
+To build all of the packages from `TribitsExampleProject`, a Fortran compiler is needed.

 To build and test the project, one must first create a build directory and configure by pointing to the TriBITS source dir `<tribits-dir>`